gourab98/Aries-Development/README.md

-Faber agent is developed in the web browser.
+Faber Agent is in development phase in web right now.